About me…

 There are a few years that stand out to me in my development as a self-taught artist.
 From the age of 6-years-old onwards, playing with felt pens and colouring books was one of my favourite past times.

-A note on perfectionism:
+A note on perfectionism and realism:

 Although I have come a long way, I do not believe confidence is something simply gained.

 As long as I have created art I have struggled with perfectionism.
 The desire for a perfect image creates undercurrents of pressure behind the piece of work.
-At times, I have driven my family crazy ruining beautiful pieces at attempts to redo over anything I deemed unfit.
+At times, I have driven my family crazy ruining beautiful pieces in attempts to redo anything I deemed unfit.
 However, it is not as simplistic as - don’t be a perfectionist.

 - Olivia